yeodynasty/kineticParameterLearning/README.md

 iii.
 Linlog
 iv.
 MM

-3. The synthetic data generated from various rate law formulations for the purpose of parameter estimation
+3. The synthetic data generated from various rate law formulations for the purpose of parameter estimation:
 i.
 Data.zip

-4. Script for exploring the effect of taking the average of kinetic parameter estimates based on multiple number of initial seed solutions are in the
+4. Script for exploring the effect of taking the average of kinetic parameter estimates based on multiple number of initial seed solutions are in this folder: 'Multiple seeds'.